Vijaya9418/coroutines/README.md

  This is so because they make the entire code non-blocking by voluntarily giving CPU to other coroutines.

 2. It comes with a mutual exclusion.:-
-For instance, if process A has two coroutines, coroutine_1, and coroutine_2, then coroutine_1 will not interfere with coroutine_2 in terms of its memory, CPU, or any other resource.<br/>
+For instance, if process A has two coroutines, coroutine_1, and coroutine_2, then coroutine_1 will not interfere with coroutine_2 in terms of its memory, CPU, or any other resource.<br />
 If corotuine_1 has to wait for a resource or some other module’s result, then it will pause itself to give control to coroutine_2 instead of blocking it.

 3. Fewer Memory leaks.:-